 Born and bred in Massachusetts (with quick jaunts to live in Chicago and London), I work primarily in the Boston/New England area, but love to travel as well.
 Theaters I have worked at include United Solo Festival in NYC, Greater Boston Stage Company, Lyric Stage Co. of Boston, Speakeasy Stage Company, Peterborough Players, The Hanover Theatre, Underground Railway, New Repertory Theatre, The Modern Theatre, Fiddlehead Theatre, Hope Repertory Theatre, Overture Productions, Jewish Theater of New England, American Stage Festival, Boston Theatre Works, Wheelock Family Theatre, Museum of Science, Reagle Music Theatre and The Publick Theatre.

 I am a MA certified public school teacher and teach regularly for all levels from elementary school to graduate students to senior citizens.
 My specialties include creative drama education, critical thinking, dance and theater history, and public speaking.
+It is my great honor to coach and adjudicate each year for the Kennedy Center American College Theater Festival witnessing our brightest new talent burst onto the musical theater scene.

 It seemed a natural leap for me to move from teaching high school and college students how to speak in public to teaching business executives the same skill.
 Now I train corporate and private clients in presentation skills and storytelling, drawing on the acting and directing skills that I have honed and bringing the same basic techniques that I use on stage to the boardroom.